alexlitty/randar/readme.md

 # Randar: A Legacy Project
-This is the foundation for an old C++ & OpenGL 3D film rendering engine intended for animated productions at Litty Studios.
+This is the foundation for an old C++ & OpenGL 3D film rendering engine intended for my own animated productions.

 The repository is preserved as a learning experience for others and a showcase of some old historical work I'm proud of.